-One of the biggest issues I see in customer experience today is a mismatch between the brand and the experience.
-However, by using a customer experience compass (metaphorically), it can help inform which experiences you should invest in and which ones you should leave alone.
+One of the biggest issues I see in customer experience today is a mismatch between “the retail brand” and “the experience”.
+However, using a customer experience compass (metaphorically) can help inform which experiences you should invest in and which ones you should leave alone.

 Since psychology is all about understanding how people behave, feel and think, it’s a great place to turn when delivering the best experience for our beloved customers.
-Psychology can simplify your customer experience.
+Psychology can and does simplify your customer experiences.

 Follow Your Customer Experience Compass